Our collection of wines from single vineyards dating back over 140 years

-Las Parvas , is our oldest plot, some vines were first planted here as early as 1880.
-The climate in this area is harsh, vines need to be well-adapted in order to survive.
+Las Parvas is the nectar from our oldest vines first planted here as early as 1880.
+The climate in this area is harsh and vines need to be well-adapted in order to survive.

-Thanks to these strong conditions, these vines survived Phylloxera crisis and provide us very limited nectar which can be compared with the top wines coming from the Toro region.
+Thanks to these harsh conditions, these vines were strong enough to survive the Phylloxera crisis.
+They now provide us with low yields, resulting in a wine which can be compared with the top wines coming from the Toro region.

 Rompesedas is our most iconic vineyard dating back to 1917.
 This was the name of the winery used by the founder during Coral Duero’s fruition.These historic vineyards create rare grapes that are then hand-picked at harvest, go through a careful selection process and use the best technology to produce an aromatic and elegant wine.
 The character, personality and tradition of Toro is carefully preserved in each bottle.